Smart Home

 We're a good fit if: You have hardware that needs software—from firmware to mobile to cloud.
 You need real-time data processing and visualization.
 You want a team that can own the entire stack, not just the app layer.

-We're not a good fit if: You want the cheapest contractor to wrap a Bluetooth library.
+We're not a good fit if: You only need a thin Bluetooth wrapper with no broader product or systems work.
 You need hardware design (we work with the devices, not the circuits).

 Let's Talk IoT